 Developing RPA for accounting firms is no mean feat.
 That’s why when a renowned accounting company asks you to help with its bookkeeping workflow automation, you can be sure that the bar is pretty high.

 Luckily, the RPA system implemented by Flobotics’ experienced developers rose to the challenge.
 As a result, data creation, extraction, and input were automated, saving Cohen’s consultants hundreds of hours each month.

 Xerox — invoicing made easy

 When the printing industry giant set out to reinvent its finance processes, RPA accounting was one of the first bets.

-Check what more can RPA do for the finance industry, or automation for consulting firms.
+Check what more RPA can do for the finance industry or automation for consulting firms.

 Automated accounting processes — your turn

 As we’ve found out, RPA can streamline your finance and bookkeeping tasks, ensure compliance and safety, improve data governance, and generate significant savings.
 But you’re not the only one to realize the potential of this technology.
 Companies from various sectors worldwide have already started adopting automated accounting processes.
 So it’s time to act.